 Recently, the chandelier and the lamp have been removed from the site to protect them from damage.

-It was not supposed to be located in Agra
+Fact #18: Taj was not supposed to be located in Agra

 Agra is famous for the Taj Mahal and attracts several tourists every year because of the monument.
 However, the monument was not always planned to be built in Agra.
 Mumtaz Mahal died of childbirth in Burhanpur, a city which is now located in present-day Madhya Pradesh.

 A site along the Tapti River had been selected for building the Taj Mahal.
-However, Burhanpur could not supply the adequate amount of white marbles required for the construction of the monument.
+However, Burhanpur could not supply the adequate number of white marbles required for the construction of the monument.
 Hence, the building site shifted from Burhanpur to Agra.

-The British did not plan on destroying the Taj Mahal
+Fact #19: The British did not plan on destroying the Taj Mahal

 Although the governor-general Lord William Bentinck did auction off discarded marbles from the Agra Fort, he had no plans on destroying the Taj Mahal.
 Even if he did, he never succeeded, and it was under the British rule that the Taj Mahal underwent restoration and reparations to restore it to its former glory.

-The Taj Mahal is an expensive structure
+Fact #20: The Taj Mahal is an expensive structure

 Even by today’s structure, the cost of building the Taj Mahal is something that most people cannot imagine.
 During that time, the Taj mahal cost around 32 crore rupees, which would be around 1 billion US dollars.